Viticultural and Winemaking Stewardship

 Hot-Water Cleaning: to avoid the use of potentially harmful solvents in cleaning our winemaking equipment, the winery is equipped with tankless propane water heaters that allow us to rely primarily on hot water for our cleaning needs, without having to store hot water when it is not needed.

-Gravity Flow Winemaking: our winery is built on three different levels to maximize our use of gravity when moving wine throughout the facility.
+Gravity Flow Winemaking: our winery is built on different levels to maximize our use of gravity when moving wine throughout the facility.
 As much as possible, we try not to waste energy or manhandle wines by pumping them through machines.

 Barrel Cave: once the winemaking process comes to a conclusion, the wines are stored in our subterranean barrel cave which naturally maintains a year-around 60F temperature.
 Zero energy expenditure is required to cool or heat during the 12 to 18 months of élevage.